Thomas Olmsted: Excommunication of Margaret McBride

-In May 2010, Olmsted declared that Sister Margaret McBride, who served on the ethics committee of St. Joseph's Hospital and Medical Center in Phoenix, was automatically excommunicated after permitting a patient to undergo an abortion there.
-The patient was a mother of four children who was 11 weeks pregnant and suffering from pulmonary hypertension.
-Hospital doctors had estimated that the woman's chance of dying if she continued the pregnancy was "close to 100 percent".
+In May 2010, Olmsted declared that Sister Margaret McBride, a member of the ethics committee of St. Joseph’s Hospital and Medical Center in Phoenix, was automatically excommunicated after permitting a patient to undergo an abortion there.
+The patient was a woman who was 11 weeks pregnant and suffering from pulmonary hypertension.
+Hospital doctors had told the committee that the likelihood of the patient dying if the pregnancy was not terminated to be "close to 100 percent".

-McBride has been accused of permitting a "direct abortion," which according to the Catholic Church's position is always wrong.
-The diocese stated that she was excommunicated because “she gave her consent that the abortion was a morally good and allowable act according to Church teaching" admitting this directly to Olmsted.
+Olmsted accused McBride of permitting a "direct abortion," which according to the Catholic Church is always wrong.
+He stated that she admitted to him giving “... her consent that the abortion was a morally good and allowable act according to Church teaching".
 "Since she gave her consent and encouraged an abortion she automatically excommunicated herself from the Church.”

-As a result of the 2010 case, and because the hospital would not agree to ban future abortions, Olmsted announced on December 21, 2010, that the diocese was severing its ties with St. Joseph's and that the facility could no longer be called "a Catholic hospital".
+As a result of the McBride case, and because the hospital refused to ban future abortions, Olmsted in December 2010, severed the diocese's ties with St. Joseph's and stated that it could no longer refer to itself as "a Catholic hospital".